nishit-007/SoC-Design-and-Planning/README.md

 2 .
 Read the extracted spice netlist

 3 .
-Recognize the behavior of the buffer
+Recognize the behaviour of the buffer

 4 .
 Read the sub circuit of buffer